NetClose - Account Grouping Basic Configuration

 Assignment Information

 Account OwnerThis is the user who should be performing the reconciliation.
-They'll be able to filter by their name on the reconciliation screen when provided here.
-This user MUST be a full NetClose user to be selected here.
+This user must be a Full NetClose user to be selected here.

 ApproverThis is the user who should approving the reconciliation once completed by the owner.
-They'll be able to filter by their name on the reconciliation screen when provided here.
-This user MUST be a full NetClose user to be selected here.
+This user must be a Full NetClose user to be selected here.

-Relative Due DateIf you'd like to set a due date for your reconciliations, the relative due date will follow your working and non-working days set up in your NetClose Work Calendars, the same way that tasks operate.
+Relative Due DateIf you'd like to set a due date for your reconciliations, the relative due date will follow your working and non-working days set up in your NetClose Work Calendars.

-Absolute Due DateThis works just like the relative due date field, but due dates will be set on whichever day of the month you set here, not ignoring non-working days like the relative due dates do.
+Absolute Due DateThis works just like the relative due date field, but due dates will be set on whichever day of the month you set here without considering non-working days like the relative due dates do.

 Reconciliation Rules